HiiImTrung/DS-Write-a-Blog-Post/README.md

 https://github.com/HiiImTrung/DataScientist-Write-A-Blog

 ## Blog Post
-Link to the blog post:
+Link to the blog post: https://github.com/HiiImTrung/DS-Write-a-Blog-Post/blob/main/Seattle%20Blog%20Post%20Analysis.md

 ## Usage
-To run the analysis, you can simply open the Jupyter notebook **Seattle_Airbnb_Data_Analysis.ipynb** and execute the cells sequentially.
+To run the analysis, you can simply open the Jupyter notebook **Seattle Airbnb Analysis Project.ipynb** and execute the cells sequentially.
 Make sure you have all the required libraries installed in your environment.